U.S. charges 3 NYU researchers in Chinese bribery case

 "NYULMC is deeply disappointed by the news of the alleged conduct by its employees," Kathy Lewis, a university spokeswoman, said in a statement.

 All three individuals have been suspended from NYU, Lewis said.
-The university is cooperating with the investigation, she said.
+The university is cooperating with the investigation.

-The case comes amid heightened concern of Chinese theft of U.S. trade secrets.
-Prosecutors have brought several criminal cases against defendants accused of stealing trade secrets from the likes of Motorola Inc, General Motors Co and Dow Chemical Co and then providing them to Chinese companies.

-Zhu, a Chinese citizen, was an associate professor in radiology at NYU; he was hired to teach about innovations in the MRI field in 2008, according to the complaint.
+Zhu, a Chinese citizen, was an associate professor in radiology at NYU and was hired to teach about innovations in the MRI field in 2008, according to the complaint.

-Richard Baum, a lawyer for Zhu, said at a hearing on Monday that by the time he joined NYU from General Electric Co, he was already "one of the world's renowned experts in MRI technology."

-In 2010, Zhu applied for a grant from the National Institutes of Health.
-After starting research under the multimillion-dollar grant, prosecutors said Zhu recruited Yang and Li to work with him.
+In 2010, he applied for a grant from the National Institutes of Health.
+After starting research under the multi-million dollar grant, prosecutors said Zhu recruited Yang and Li to work with him.

 At that time, Zhu also arranged to receive financial benefits from an unnamed executive with United Imaging Healthcare, the complaint said.

-The executive agreed to pay for Yang's graduate school tuition and Li's rent for his apartment, the complaint said.
+That executive agreed to pay for Yang's graduate school tuition and Li's rental apartment, the complaint said.
 The executive also agreed to pay for their travel between China and New York, the complaint said.

 Prosecutors said Yang also shared research results of his work with individuals at United Imaging.